-Take the Marital Affair Risk Assessment and Avoid a Marital Meltdown
+Take the Marital Affair Risk Assessment and Find Out

 Answer “yes” or “no” to the following questions and compare your score to the assessment scale below.

-1. Are you involved in any close opposite sex personal friendships where you see or talk to each other frequently without your spouse knowing about it?
+- Are you involved in any opposite-sex friendships where you see or talk to each other without your spouse knowing about it?

-2. Do you have any same-sex close personal friends with whom you regularly share the personal, private details and concerns about your life?
+- Do you have any opposite-sex friends with whom you occasionally share personal or private concerns about your life?

-3. Within the past three months have you communicated with old “girlfriends” or “boyfriends,” or ex-lovers?
+- Within the past 3-4 months have you communicated with old “girlfriends,” “boyfriends,” or ex-lovers?

-4. Do you share information about your personal life, marital challenges, etc with colleagues, associates or clients of the opposite sex?
+- Do you share information about your personal marital life and challenges, etc. with associates or clients of the opposite sex?

-7. Have you ever committed adultery (had sexual relations with another person outside your marriage) ?
+- Have you ever had sexual relations with another person outside your marriage?

 0–2.
 LOW RISK of AN AFFAIR.
 You are faithful to your spouse.
-Congratulations.
-Still, ask yourself if you are vulnerable in any of these areas or how you could improve and continue to work on being faithful to your spouse.
+Congratulations!
+Now ask yourself if you are vulnerable in any of these areas or how you could improve and continue being faithful to your spouse.

 3–7.
 MEDIUM RISK OF AN AFFAIR.
 You could improve your fidelity a lot and improve your emotional, physical and spiritual connection with your spouse.
 You’re probably not aware of how damaging the connections you are making outside your marriage are to the relationship with your spouse.

 8–16.
 HIGH RISK OF AN AFFAIR .
 Your focus is outside your marriage.
 You are borderline unfaithful to your spouse, either physically or emotionally, or both.
-You need to redirect your focus to what’s most important.
+It’s affecting your marriage.
+Before it’s too late, you need to redirect your focus to what’s most important.
 Quit all the extracurricular activities.
-It’s draining your marriage.
-For more insight on this, seek to rejuvenate your marriage and make it more loving again by attending A New Beginning, Marriage Renewal Weekend.
+To avoid a marital meltdown; seek to rejuvenate your marriage.
+One way you can rejuvenate your marriage and make it loving again by attending A New Beginning, Marriage Renewal Weekend.

 For research data related to infidelity, see zurinstitute: Affairs and Infidelity: Facts and Myths